Information for Accepted Students

 Contact your high school or primary care doctor as soon as possible to request that your immunization records be sent to the Student Health and Counseling Center after paying your deposit.
 You will also need to submit a Student Health Record and a Meningitis Response Form after paying your deposit.

 Immunization records and health forms are due by July 15 (for fall enrolling students) or by January 15 (for spring enrolling students).

 Receive Advisement & Register for Courses

-- To register for classes, online students will need to contact the chairperson or program facilitator of their academic department as soon as possible.
+- To register for classes, online students will need to contact the program coordinator or facilitator of their academic department to register for courses.

-- If you are an online accounting student, please contact Dr. Mohamed Gaber at [email protected].
+- If you are an online accounting student, please contact Ms. Amelia Lushia at [email protected].

 Pay Your Tuition Bill